besson/stackoverflow-analytics/README.md

 * **exploratory_analysis.ipynb**: notebook to tackle questions 1 and 2.
 * **years_current_job_prediction.ipynb**: notebook to train a model and tackle question 3.
-* **reports/**: notebook output in pdf format. *Some Javascript visualizations are not visible in the github ipynb rendering*
+* **reports/**: notebook output in markdown format. *Some Javascript visualizations are not visible in the github ipynb rendering*
 * **data_helper.py**: python functions used in the notebooks

 ## Results<a name="results"></a>